blogmywiki/ZXSpectrum/README.md

 'swarm' is The Swarm, a space-invaders-like game written in BASIC, again not by me.
 No credits.
 Mark Owen again maybe?

 ## Inline font
-'inline' is a Broadway-like font, not sure if I created that or not.
+'inline' is a Broadway-like font, which I am 99% sure I made.
+Happy to correct if it wasn't me!
 This loads ok using typeface-loader or loading it in location 31231 and doing POKE 23607,121

 'inline-2' is the same font shifted 1 byte later so it loads ok by dragging and dropping onto screenshots such as https://damieng.com/typography/zx-origins/homestead/